 I always had this fear of failing.
 Of getting detention.
 Of being bullied.
-Of this big undeniable BAD THING that was just bound to happen.
+I feared this big undeniable BAD THING that was just bound to happen.
 It didn’t help that I was extremely shy and socially awkward with no friends.

 I remember thoughts going on, and on, and on in my head in a repetitive loop, and as a middle-schooler/high-schooler there are A LOT of thoughts going on.
 Anxiety is having all of those insecure thoughts on overdrive.